Ildemaro Vargas Preview, Player Props: Nationals vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 8.9 K/9, which ranks 13th in the league.
+- The pitching staff for the Yankees has a collective 8.9 K/9, which ranks 12th in MLB.

-- The Yankees have the 14th-ranked team ERA across all MLB pitching staffs (4.10).
+- The Yankees have the 14th-ranked team ERA among all MLB pitching staffs (4.07).

-- Yankees pitchers combine to give up 158 total home runs at a rate of 1.3 per game (to rank 21st in baseball).

-- Severino makes the start for the Yankees, his 15th of the season.
-He is 2-8 with a 7.98 ERA and 61 strikeouts in 67 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.